 The Wonders of Phang Nga Bay

 Life offers up many bizarre experiences.
-For us, one of the most surreal was sitting in traffic jam on the M25 on a rainy cold winter day to, just 48 hours later, sitting in a boat in the middle of Phang Nga Bay.
+For us, one of the most surreal was sitting in traffic jam on a rainy, dreary, cold winter day to, just 48 hours later, sitting in a boat in the middle of Phang Nga Bay.

 If anyone asks the most memorable thing that we did on our first trip to Phuket over 20 years ago, this would be top of the list.
 No matter how many years pass, that memory remains firmly embedded in our minds.